HOW TO START A BLOG FOR BEGINNERS IN 2020!

 This means that you won’t get as much organic traffic.
 And on top of that, you’ll have ads on your site that you can’t get rid of.

-I always recommend Bluehost for beginner bloggers.
+I always recommend SITEGROUND for beginner bloggers.
 The reason why is because they are the fastest, most reliable host and they take away all technical aspects of starting a blog.

 Step 2: Register Your Domain Name